How ConsumerAffairs uses cookies

 Author picture

 Carrier produces and sells HVAC systems for both residential and commercial settings.
-Some of its products include air conditioners, furnaces and heat pumps.
-Carrier includes a limited warranty on its HVAC products that covers parts costs for in-warranty repairs.
+Its products include air conditioners, furnaces and heat pumps.
+Carrier’s default limited warranty on its HVAC products covers parts costs for in-warranty repairs.
 Coverage periods may vary based on the product type.

 Key insights

-• To receive the full warranty benefits, it’s a good idea to register your Carrier product within 90 days of the original installation date.
+To receive enhanced warranty benefits, you must register your Carrier product within 90 days of the original installation date.

 Carrier warranty coverage

 Carrier provides a limited warranty on the current HVAC products it manufactures.
-For example, the standard warranty on most air conditioning and heat pump models includes a ten-year coverage period for both parts and the compressor.
+For example, the standard warranty on most air conditioning and heat pump models includes a up to a 10-year coverage period for both parts and the compressor.

-It’s important to note that the warranty period is ten years for the original owner and five years for subsequent owners.
+It’s important to note that the warranty period can cover up to ten years for the original owner but is limited to five years for subsequent owners.
 Each warranty outlines coverage for both the original owner and subsequent owners.

 Select air conditioning and heat pump models include an additional warranty section for unit replacement.
 This coverage is only for the original purchaser.
 Also, coastal air conditioning and heat pump units have a separate coverage period for parts that fail due to salt water and air corrosion.